-Generally, excavation of site materials may be accomplished with heavy-duty construction equipment under normal conditions; however the underlying Tertiary Santiago Formation will become increasingly difficult to excavate with depth.
-Following recommended removals of loose or disturbed soils, the areas to receive fills should be scarified a minimum of nine inches, moisture conditioned, and properly compacted.
+Generally, excavation of site materials may be accomplished with heavy-duty construction scarified a minimum of nine inches, moisture conditioned, and properly compacted.
 Fill soils should be compacted to a relative compaction of at least 90 percent as evaluated by ASTM D 1557 at moisture contents at least three percent above optimum.
 In pavement areas, granular soils within one foot of subgrade and all aggregate base materials should be compacted to at least 95 percent compaction relative to maximum dry density.